Kaworu Nagisa: Characterization and themes

-Reviewer Toji Aida compared Kaworu to a ghost of the Noh theatre who disrupt the events of the story in the tripartite Jo-ha-kyū structure of the Rebuild series.
+Writer Virginie Nebbia compared Kaworu's sociable personality to that of Perolynga and Metron, two monsters from Ultraseven.
+She linked the comparison to Akio Jissōji, a director who greatly influenced Anno and with whom Satsukawa collaborated on A Watcher in the Attic (1994).
+Perolynga in particular appears as a friendly monster whom the protagonists nevertheless kill at the end of the episode, despite its closing scenes suggesting that human beings are bad.
+Nebbia also noted that Jan, one of the protagonists of Childhood's End by Arthur C. Clarke, plays the piano on an Earth devoid of humanity much like Kaworu in the first drafts.
+She further compared Kaworu's angel-shaped statue to the cover illustration of Shitsurakuen (失楽園) by Daijirō Morohoshi, which depicts the statue of an accusing angel precariously balanced above a vast expanse of water.
+Critic and writer Ryōta Fujitsu likened Kaworu's angelic statue to a gargoyle or a fallen angel.
+Reviewer Toji Aida compared Kaworu to a ghost of the Noh theatre who disrupts the events of the story in the tripartite Jo-ha-kyū structure of the Rebuild series.
 Los Angeles Times's Inkoo Kang also saw in his dialogues with Shinji, in which he tells him that all sins can be expiated, a reference to Christianity.
 Furthermore, in the Rebuild saga, Kaworu claims that his name is written on the Book of Life (生命の書, seimei no sho), which would allow him to die and be reborn forever; he subsequently added to his name the name of Shinji, thus managing to meet him several times.
-According to critic Mario Pasqualini, the Book of Life cited by Kaworu is a reference to a concept of the same name in Christianity, according to which it is a text in which God would have listed in his hand the people destined to go to Heaven on the Last Judgment.
-The reviewer also compared the Rebuild to the science fiction movie Summer Vacation 1999 (1988).
+According to critic Mario Pasqualini and scholar Gavin Mcdowell, the Book of Life cited by Kaworu is a reference to a concept of the same name in Christianity, according to which it is a text in which God would have listed in his hand the people destined to go to Heaven on the Last Judgment.
+Pasqualini also compared the Rebuild to the science fiction movie Summer Vacation 1999 (1988).
 The film introduces a character named Kaoru, a new student at a boys' boarding school who has a love affair with fellow student Kazuhiko.
 Kaoru turns out to be the reincarnation of Yū, a boy who died by suicide shortly before, who was resurrected to try to win Kazuhiko over, change the story, and give him a new ending.